 Metal Binder Jetting (MBJ)

 Metal Binder Jetting (MBJ) is a sinter-based AM technology that involves two process steps to produce a metal part.
-In the first step, a green part is printed by applying loose particles of metal powder to the platform of an inkjet printer.
+In the first step, a green part is printed by applying loose particles of metal powder to the building platform.
 These particles are then bonded together layer by layer using a binder applied by the printer.
 After the binder has been applied, the printer's platform is lowered and, for example, a counter-rotating roller or knife applies a new layer of powder on top of the previous layer.
 This "new" layer is then bonded to the previous layer by the binder.
 The part is then heated, and in a second production step, the resulting fragile green part is sintered at high temperatures, creating a solid finished metal part.

 Characteristic features

-- particularly suitable for components from 5-50mm
+• particularly suitable for components from 5-50mm

-- high printing speeds
+• high printing speeds

-- comparatively favourable
+• comparatively favourable

 Technical properties

-- Surface: Ra ~ 3-5 µm
+• Surface: Ra ~ 3-5 µm

-- Tolerances: ±0.1 mm
+• Tolerances: ±0.1 mm

-- Layer thickness: 50-120 µm
+• Layer thickness: 50-120 µm